 Market risk is the potential for adverse changes in the value of the Firm's assets and liabilities resulting from changes in market variables such as interest rates, foreign exchange rates, equity prices, commodity prices, implied volatilities or credit spreads.
-In addition to general market risk, the calculation of market risk RWA also captures specific risk of debt and equity positions.

-For a discussion of the Firm's market risk management organization, risk identification and classification, and tools to measure risk, see Market Risk Management on pages 142-148 of JPMorgan Chase's 2013 Form 10-K. For a discussion of the Firm's risk monitoring and control and market risk limits, see Limits on page 148 of JPMorgan Chase's 2013 Form 10-K.
+For a discussion of the Firm's market risk management organization, risk identification and classification, and tools to measure market risk, see Market Risk Management on pages 142-148 of JPMorgan Chase's 2013 Form 10-K. For a discussion of the Firm's risk monitoring and control and market risk limits, see Limits on page 148 of JPMorgan Chase's 2013 Form 10-K.